 Traditional Core and Specialty Exam

-This pathway to certification includes two exams.
+The Traditional Pathway of the NATE Certification includes two exams.
 The first you will need to complete is the core exam, in which you are given 1.5 hours to compete and contains a total of 50 questions.
 These questions are in the areas of general knowledge, construction knowledge, and HVAC specific knowledge related to the following:

 - Basic Construction